Student Organizations

 The Society of Omega Chi Epsilon promotes high scholarship, encourages original investigation in chemical engineering, and recognizes the valuable traits of character, integrity, and leadership.
 The Society serves both undergraduate and graduate students within the Chemical Engineering Department.
 It encourages meaningful student-faculty dialogue within the department.

 C² aims to foster excellence in chemical sciences at Illinois.
-Undergraduate chemistry and chemical engineering majors from underrepresented groups (African American, LatinX, and Native American) are encouraged to apply.
 By partnering with graduate student mentors and engaging in monthly networking and professional development events, C2 brings together faculty and students from the School of Chemical Sciences to build a community of scholars in which diversity and excellence thrive.

-We are building a professional community of students and alumni from the school of chemical sciences @ UIUC, dedicated to advancing representation and inclusion both in academia and industry.
+We are building a professional community of students and alumni from the school of chemical sciences a U. of I., dedicated to advancing representation and inclusion both in academia and industry.

 Alpha Chi Sigma is a unique professional and social fraternity for men and women in the chemical sciences.
 We are the Zeta chapter of Alpha Chi Sigma, established in 1908 at the University of Illinois at Urbana Champaign.
 Currently, our chapter consists of around 50 active members of both men and women who share their love of chemistry.